Professional third-party research funding management

 The ProFund programme aims to ensure young researchers are familiar with the procedures involved in applying for third-party funding.

-We provide support in this important area while the programme provides you with the opportunity to participate in targeted continuing education courses designed to further your research career.
+We at FAU are here to help, and this programme gives you the opportunity to participate in targeted professional development designed to further your research career.

-ProFund is aimed at young researchers from all FAU faculties, in particular postdoctoral researchers, habilitation candidates and junior professors.
+ProFund is aimed at young researchers at FAU, in particular postdoctoral researchers, habilitation candidates and junior professors.

 Who are the main funding providers for academic research?
 What are the unique features of these funding providers?
 What do I need to consider when writing an application?
 You will learn the answers to these questions and more during the seminars on funding providers.
 This module currently consists of four seminars: